csrgrr/Osiris-Spellings-DB/README.md

 ### Disclaimer:
 If you intend to use this database for research, you must take into account that the position in the document is not included in those cases belonging to vol. VIII.
-In other cases it is not known either for various reasons and it will appear designated as _unknown_.
+In other cases it is not known either for various reasons and it will appear designated as _unknown_.\
-In cases where the document time is unknown, it will be marked with a _?_.
+In cases where the document time is unknown, it will be marked with a _?_.\
+If the _spell_ value in the table _spelling_ is __1__, it means that the spell is _unknown_.\
-In any case, you also have to take into account possible human error, so we recommend __double-checking__ the results..
+In any case, you also have to take into account possible human error, so we recommend __double-checking__ the results.